emaphp/eMapper/README.md

     return isset($user->photo);
 })->execute('users.findAll');
 ```
-Whenever is applied to a single element (which do not come within a list) and the condition evaluates to false then the retured value is NULL.
+If a filter is applied to a single element (which do not come within a list) and the specified condition evaluates to false then NULL is returned.

 <br/>
 **Unescaped strings**

 The *ustring* type lets you insert an unescaped string within a query.
-This feature requires special attention because it is possible to suffer from *SQL injection attacks* if not used properly.
+This feature requires special attention because it is possible to suffer from *SQL injection attacks* when not used properly.

 ```php
 //composer autoloader